 The spouse alleging fault bears the burden of proving the responding spouse is responsible for the marriage's downfall.
 Generally, fault can be proven by direct or circumstantial evidence.
 In some instances, such as those involving imprisonment or confinement in a mental hospital, proving fault is relatively straightforward.
 In cases involving adultery or cruelty, though, it may be necessary to rely on eyewitness testimony, surveillance footage, and correspondence to establish fault.
 Establishing fault may be important, as it can cause a judge to grant a greater share of community property to the innocent party via equitable distribution.Speak to a Lawyer in Dallas

 Fault-based divorces are often complicated and contentious, and it is critical for people considering seeking one to obtain legal counsel regarding their options.
 The attorneys of McClure Law Group are adept at helping people fight to protect their rights in divorce cases, and if you hire us, we will advocate aggressively in your favor to help you pursue your desired outcome.
-Our main office is in Dallas, and we are available to meet for consultations at our Collin County office in Plano.
 We regularly represent people in divorce cases in Dallas, Richardson, McKinney, Rockwall, Irving, Fort Worth, Garland, and Frisco.
 We also aid people in family law disputes in cities throughout Dallas, Rockwall, Grayson, Collin, Denton, and Tarrant Counties.
 You can contact us through our form online or at 214.692.8200 to set up a meeting.